 Flex-Key Corp was an American keyboard manufacturer.
 The company history is not clear.
 Flex-Key Corporation was founded on the 8th of December 1969 in Massachusetts.
 There is a suggestion that it was founded as F-K, Inc. and renamed to Flex-Key Corporation in December 1974, but another record card indicates that the name changed to F-K, Inc. in December 1974.
-Another Flex-Key Corporation appears to have incorporated on the 21st of January 1975.
-In March 1986, one of these businesses was renamed to Mektron Keyboard Corporation.
-In May 1987, Fley-Key Corporation changed its name from KTK2 Corporation.
-Advertisements in Electronic Engineers Master in the 1988, 1989 and 1991 editions list it as an Astronics company.
+Another Flex-Key Corporation appears to have incorporated on the 21st of January 1975; this business was renamed to Mektron Keyboard Corporation, which was dissolved on the 14th of February 1989.
+Astronics reported that they purchased Flex-Key in 1986; Flex-Key advertisements in Electronic Engineers Master in the 1988, 1989 and 1991 editions list Flex-Key as an Astronics company.

 CEK-33 was an ASR-33 layout, full-travel 56-key quad mode ASCII keyboard advertised in February 1976 in Computer Design magazine.
 The keyboard is depicted with a photograph, but the image is too small to see any details clearly.
 It appears that the switch assembly is backed by a PCB, so the “conductive elastomer switching technique” presumably bridges contacts on the PCB.
 The matrix is ROM-encoded and the rated lifetime is 50 million cycles.
 Both 2-key and N-key rollover are supported; it is not clear which flavour of N-key rollover is intended here.

 All documents were scanned by Bitsavers unless otherwise noted.

 - Keyboard article, Electronics, March 2 1970

 - DK-M/MS advertisement, Computer Design, Vol. 14 No. 7, July 1975

 - FlexMatic CEK-33 advertisement, Computer Design, February 1976